RubensZimbres/Repo-2017/README.md

 <b> Text-to-Speech </b> is a .py file where Python speaks any given text and saves it as an audio .wav file.

+<b> Time Series Prediction with Neural Networks - Keras </b> is a Neural Network model to forecast time series, using Keras with an adaptive learning rate depending upon derivative of loss.

 <b> Variational Autoencoder </b> is a VAE made with Keras.